bitcoin/bitcoin/doc/build-windows-msvc.md

 CMake will put the resulting object files, libraries, and executables into a dedicated build directory.

-In following istructions, the "Debug" configuration can be specified instead of the "Release" one.
+In the following instructions, the "Debug" configuration can be specified instead of the "Release" one.

 ### 4. Building with Dynamic Linking with GUI